collective/buildout.environ/README.rst

 Contributions
 -------------

-Initial implementation by Jens W. Klein
+Initial implementation by Jens W. Klein.

-further Authors:
+Further Authors:

 - no others so far